-In order to provide context for this Annual Action Plan, the City reviewed the second year of the Five-Year Consolidated Plan (2016-2017, or PY 2016) accomplishments.
-Although some of these accomplishments are completed, a number of them are underway due to the program year ending June 30, 2017.
+In order to provide context for this Annual Action Plan, the City reviewed the third year of the 5-year Consolidated Plan (PY 2017) accomplishments.
+These results are preliminary due to the program year ending June 30, 2018.

 Housing Rehabilitation